Skip to content

 What happens to the data?

-We work closely with schools, local authorities and mental health services to deliver the survey and then provide schools with tailored reports and access to aggregated data via the LodeSeeker® data tool.
+We work closely with schools, local authorities and mental health services to deliver the survey and then provide schools with tailored reports and access to data summaries.

 The research generated by the OxWell survey is now being used at a national, local and school level to help provide valuable insights into what students need to thrive, which factors influence their wellbeing and how they would like to access help if they have mental health difficulties.